lji-ilm/openexr-notes/docs/buildonmac.md

 Go to this venv, activate it, and install `numpy` into this venv by using pip.
 Note, the binding requires numpy to run, but it is only a runtime requirement, not a build time requirement (build time only requires pybind11).

+**DO NOT** `pip install OpenEXR` as this will install the old binding written by someone else, and create naming conflicts for the new binding binary we just built.

 Lastly, navigate to the folder where you have the previously built `OpenEXR.so`.
 Launch python (the venv python!) here, and try `import OpenEXR`.
 This is a quick way of validating if the built binding is importable without properly set `PYTHON_PATH`.

 ## Use the built binding in Jupyter notebook